 Dr. Abzug imagined a place where children with limb differences such as brachial plexus birth palsy and congenital/traumatic deformities could experience a carefree camp experience – and Camp Open Arms began accepting campers in 2015.

 Camp Open Arms is made possible through generous donors and volunteers.
-In November 2017, the Deputies of the Cecil County Sheriff's Office raised over $17,000 for Camp Open Arms during No-Shave November 2017.
+In November 2018, the Deputies of the Cecil County Sheriff's Office raised an incredible $26,480 for Camp Open Arms during No-Shave November 2018.
 These gifts will do so much for Camp Open Arms and the children it serves.
 Without this kind of philanthropy, the Camp Open Arms mission of helping children with limb differences gain strength, courage, and determination while building bonds within their community would not be possible.

 How can you help?

 Donations to Camp Open Arms are needed and appreciated to ensure that this inclusive, unique opportunity remains available for children who have limb challenges.
 Donate online today or join the team and register as a fundraiser (free) to set up a personal fundraising page.

 You can mail your gift for Camp Open Arms to (checks made payable to UMMS Foundation/Camp Open Arms):